List of Linux Environment Variables and How to Set Them

 TEMP: Contains the path of the folder for temporary files.

-This list shows that environment variables contain essential information about how the user has set up the system for their use.
-This includes the location of their files and system files
+This list covers the environment variables that contain essential information about how the current user has set up the system for their use.
+This includes the location of their files and system files.

 How To List Environment Variables In Linux

-For starters, it is important that you know how to find out the environment variables and their values.
-For this, you can opt for several ways to list Linux environment variables.
+First, you must know how to find the environment variables and their values.
+You can opt for several ways to list Linux environment variables for this.

 printenv